gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 For mapping reads to the reference genome (mouse or human, etc) HaSAPPy comes preconfigured for use of Bowtie2, NextGenMap (ngm), and nvBowtie.
 Enter the read alignment program you want to use for read mapping to the reference genome.
 ```
-Alignment program to be used (bowtie2, nvBowtie, NextGenMap):
+Alignment program to be used (bowtie2, nvBowtie, ngm):
 @4A) bowtie2
 ```
 >**NOTE:** The selected read aligner must be installed on your system and reachable form the PATH.